Dr. GauthDr. Gautham's Neuro Centream'sTweet

 • trouble sleeping

 Low levels of serotonin may also be associated with intense spiritual experiences.
-Extremely high levels of serotonin can have toxic and potentially fatal effects, causing a condition known as serotonin syndrome.
 It can also cause migraines, irritable bowel syndrome, and fibromyalgia.

 Synaptic Transmission